Manga Speech Bubble Generator for Speech-bubble-friendly panel compositions and dialogue layouts

 manga panel with speech bubbles saying hello

-Stronger prompt
+Better prompt

 two classmates arguing in a hallway with empty speech bubble space above them, designed for dialogue scenes, comedy panels, confession pages, and translated drafts, with bubble placement, tail direction, quiet backgrounds, and expression-first staging; make the reader understand that ask for clean bubble zones rather than final tiny text baked into the image; leave clean space for later editing and keep the focal point clear.

-Why this works
+Why it works

 The stronger version names the subject, the visible change, and the asset role.
 It also tells the tool what success looks like for lettering and finishing: reading order, contrast, margin, bubble shape, title hierarchy, and whether the words can be edited later.

-Quality signals
+Quality checks

 Good bubble planning improves the whole page.
 The reader should move through the dialogue without needing to decode placement.